pcingola/BigDataScript/manual/docs/task.md

 Variable       | Default value  | Resource / Task options
 ---------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------
-`cpus`         | 1              | Number of CPU (cores) used by the process.
 `allowEmpty`   | false          | If true, empty files are allowed in task's outputs.
 This means that a task producing empty files does not result in program termination and checkpointing.
 `canFail`      | false          | If true, a task is allowed to fail.
 This means that a failed task execution does not result in program termination and checkpointing.
-`timeout`      | 0              | Number of seconds that a process is allowed to execute.
-Ignored if zero or less.
-If process runs more than `timeout` seconds, it is killed.
+`cpus`         | 1              | Number of CPU (cores) used by the process.
+'mem'          | 0              | Maximum amount of memory in bytes used by the process (0 means no restrictions or use cluster default)
 `node`         |                | If possible this task should be executed on a particular cluster node.
 This option is only used for cluster systems and ignored on any other systems.
 `queue`        |                | Queue name of preferred execution queue (only for cluster systems).
 `retry`        | 0              | Number of times a task can be re-executed until it's considered failed.
 `taskName`     |                | Assign a task name.
 This adds a label to the task as well as the taskId returned by `task` expression.
 Task ID is used to create log files related to the task (shell script, STDOUT, STDERR and exitCode files) so those file names are also changed.
 This makes it easier to find tasks in the final report and log files (it has no effect other than that).
-Note: If taskName contains non-allowed characters, they are sanitized (replaced by '_').
+Note: If taskName contains non-allowed characters, they are sanitized (replaced by `_`).
+`timeout`      | 0              | Time in seconds that a task is allowed to execute (e.g. when running on a cluster).
+Ignored if zero or less.
+If process runs more than `timeout` seconds, it is killed.
+Zero means no limit.
+`walltimeout`  | 0              | Time in seconds since the task is dispatched to the processing environment.
+E.g. in busy clusters a task can spend a long time being scheduled (cluster's PENDING state) until the task is run (cluster's RUNNING state), `walltimeout` limits the sum of those times (as oposed to `timeout` that only limits the RUNNIG state time).
+Zero means no limit.

 ### Conditional execution